WHMIS 2015 Update Requirements

 Known hazards of substance/mixture

 Any known specialized precautions

-Other SDS Services
+SDS Labeling and Other Services

 The need for an emergency contact number is a new requirement that must appear on your SDS.
 If required, iHazmat can register your product with our 24-Hour/Emergency Phone Service.
 Once your SDS is created or updated, we can then use the SDS to create product labels. iHazmat can also print and ship the labels to you.
 Updated labels are also required once WHMIS 2015 is adopted for a product.